Additional information on recommended guidelines for cancer screening:

 Treatment should avoid the use of radiation therapy, and chemotherapy drugs that work in a way that is similar to radiation therapy, as these are particularly toxic for people with A-T. The special problems of managing cancer are sufficiently complicated that treatment should be managed only in academic oncology centers after consulting with physicians who have specific expertise in A-T.

-When A-T patients develop cancer, their local oncologists are encouraged to seek phone consultations from either:
+When A-T patients develop cancer, their local oncologists are encouraged to contact:

-Dr. Howard Lederman, Director of the A-T Clinical Center at Johns Hopkins Children’s Center at 410-955-5883 or email@example.com.
+Howard Lederman, MD, PhD, Director of the A-T Clinical Center at Johns Hopkins Children’s Center at 410-955-5883 or email@example.com.